UNT-RITS/Talon3_Users/README.md

 This contains useful scripts for using Talon3

 ## Job Script examples
-This contains simple job scripts for running jobs on Talon3
+This contains simple SLURM job scripts for running various type of software on Talon3

 ## run: The Talon3 auto-submission script
 This will submit your calucations with a easy 'one-line' command